allpassportstamps/allpassportstamps.github.io/_posts/2025-08-29-Gambia-village-initiation-ritual.md

 ![village_food]({{site.baseurl}}/assets/img/gambia/village_food.jpeg){:width="50%"}![food_together]({{site.baseurl}}/assets/img/gambia/food_together.jpeg){:width="38%"}

 The patriarch of the family was organizing the eating.
 He broke off the main chicken and put pieces of meat in front of everyone.
 The rice, the spice, and the protein tasted amazing.
-What a fascinating tradition, which I learned [more about](https://www.accessgambia.com/information/food-bowl.html) after the fact.
+What a fascinating tradition—I learned [more about it](https://www.accessgambia.com/information/food-bowl.html) afterward.

 One girl from the family was wearing the hijab, while the younger ones were not.